intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/visualization.md

 You can use provided API to retrieve the summaries into readable format, and export them to other tools for further analysis or visualization.

+Please note this approach does not work for KerasModel and TFEstimator.

 * _**Example: Reading summary info in NNestimator**_

 **scala**